tormenta/uuid4r-candy/README.md

 uuid4r-candy
 =========
-Easy to use interface for syslogging both for remote and local Linux/BSD systems.
+Class/Module Candy for uuid4r gem, test and brenchmark is inline in lib/uuid4r-candy.rb

 Install
 =========